 I have intentionally listened to more Bollywood songs during my two and a half years living in Atlanta than ever before.
 I have actually searched for Bollywood hits on YouTube and looked up a few fun songs that are commonly heard during every puja festival in Kolkata.
 I have even watched Bollywood movies on Netflix.

 I know many of you enjoy Bollywood music.
 I have a few favorites too and I obviously listened to a few of them while writing this post.
-Some of them even got my husband dancing.

 Somehow the scandalous clothing in the song videos do not draw many protests from families as long as the music is catchy.
 But when the music is slow with less scandalous outfits and dance steps – you can’t really watch those with your family without feeling slightly uncomfortable.
 I believe that the upbeat music and often hilarious dance steps blinds us to everything else.